 Monday Staff Check-in: No breakfast or lunch provided.

 Wednesday Student Check-in: No breakfast or lunch provided.

-Please note any food, medical or allergy issues in registration, new cap forms and inform appropriate Staff upon check-in.
+Please note any food, medical or allergy issues on the form CAPF160 and inform appropriate Staff upon check-in.

 Medical Issues, Medication:

 Under Washington State Law, it is illegal for any person other than a Parent or Legal guardian to administer medication, prescription or not, to minors.
 Cadets with prescriptions should bring appropriate doses, carry them if needed, and self-administer appropriately.
-Submit a completed, signed CAPFnnn
+You must also submit a completed, signed CAPF163.

 Class Materials and Packing List: